gkebe/manifold_alignment/README.md

-# Practical Cross-modal Manifold Alignment for Robotic Grounded Language Learning - Applied to GoLD Dataset
+# Manifold Alignment for GoLD Dataset